cdsap/Talaiot/README.md

 Read more about it in the [Metrics wiki page](https://github.com/cdsap/Talaiot/wiki/Metrics).

 ### Filters
 For every measurement done, Talaiot can filter the tasks tracked to be published.
-These filters don't apply to GraphPublishers:

  | Property             |      Description                                                                             |